 - How does Floating-PV benefit lake owners?

 Operators of hydroelectric power stations benefit from dual use of the reservoir to maximise energy production.
-At high solar irradiation, the floating solar park delivers electricity; at low irradiation or at night, the hydro technology delivers electricity.
+At high solar irradiation, the floating solar park delivers electricity, and at low irradiation or at night, the hydro technology delivers electricity.
 Furthermore, a Floating-PV system will reduce evaporation from their reservoir, and the existing grid connection can be used, which lowers the cost of installation.
 A real win-win situation.

 - What are the benefits of partnering with BayWa r.e.?